zlabjp/nghttpx-ingress-lb/README.md

 $ kubectl create -f examples/default/rc-default.yaml
 ```

+## Ingress class

+This controller supports "kubernetes.io/ingress.class" Ingress
+annotation.
+By default, the controller processes "nghttpx" class.
+It
+also processes the Ingress object which has no Ingress class
+annotation, or its value is empty.

 ## HTTP

 First we need to deploy some application to publish.
 To keep this simple we will use the [echoheaders app](https://github.com/kubernetes/contrib/blob/master/ingress/echoheaders/echo-app.yaml) that just returns information about the http request as output